IgniteUI/indigo-design-docfx/en/patterns/grid.md

 # Grid

 Use any of the Grid Pattern symbols as an alternative starting point when designing a tabular data layout.
-It provides a full-blown contentwise and stylewise Grid Component, on which all the Grid functionality, provided in the Components Library can be applied.
+They provide a full-blown contentwise and stylewise Grid Component, on which all the Grid functionality, provided in the Components Library can be applied.

-The Grid Pattern with Excel Style Filter, Sorting and Display Density is shown below:
+The Grid Pattern with Column Moving, Summaries and Paging is shown below:

 <img class="responsive-img" src="../images/grid.png" srcset="../images/grid@2x.png 2x" />